dfhoughton/ranagrams/README.md

 This will list all the words in your dictionary composable from some subset of your phrase.
 You likely want to add --strict to this, so you only get words that occur in *some* anagram.
 The --strict version is slower.
+If you want to verify that each word listed has some anagram, you can add --prove, or replace --strict with --prove.
+This will cause rana to emit the remaining words in an anagram using the word in question.

 --exclude